Bernd Loebe: Life

 Loebe has supported the formation of a capable ensemble working with international guest artists, and the production of operas beyond the standard repertoire.
 In an interview, he said that he alone decides the playbill for a season, based on his interest and curiosity.
 Passionate about voices, he has selected members for the ensemble with long-range plans, and a focus on team spirit.
 He is present in eight of ten performances at the Oper Frankfurt, and led the opera house to international recognition.

 In 2014, the opera house produced the world premiere of Rolf Riehm's Sirenen, based on the Greek myth of Odysseus, Circe and the Sirens.
 In the 2018/19 season, Loebe produced Franz Schreker's Der Ferne Klang which had received its world premiere in Frankfurt, conducted by Sebastian Weigle, with Jennifer Holloway and Ian Koziara in the leading roles.
 The production was dedicated to Michael Gielen who had initiated the Schreker revival in Frankfurt with Die Gezeichneten in 1979.
 In the 2019/20 season, Loebe programmed Rossini's Otello, for the first time in Frankfurt, staged by Damiano Michieletto with Enea Scala in the title role.
 Loebe matched the voices of Asmik Grigorian, named singer of the year by Opernwelt, and Joshua Guerrero, who debuted in Germany as Puccini's Manon Lescaut and Chevalier des Grieux, staged by Àlex Ollé.
 Schostakovitch's Lady Macbeth von Mzensk was given with Anja Kampe and Dmitry Belosselskiy.
 Loebe chose to present Fauré's only opera Pénélope in its second production in Germany, staged by Corinna Tetzel, conducted by Joana Mallwitz, named conductor of the year by Opernwelt, and Paula Murrihy and Eric Laporte in the leading roles.

 Since March 2009, Loebe has also been vice president of the Deutsche Akademie der Darstellenden Künste.
 In June 2010, he was elected president of the Deutsche Opernkonferenz of 13 opera houses in Germany, Austria, and Switzerland.
 In 2019, he was elected again for a fourth term.
 In October 2018, Loebe was named the successor of Gustav Kuhn as Intendant of the Tiroler Festspiele Erl, beginning on 1 September 2019.
+In May 2023, it was announced that Loebe would be leaving the festival at the end of the 2024 summer season.